MeetThakur/counter/README.md

 - **Change the name**: Update the counter label
 - **Modify the target**: Add, change, or remove goal numbers
 - **Pick a new color**: Choose any color from the picker
+- **Edit Current Count**: Directly set the count value
 - **Preserve count and history**: Your progress is never lost

-Simply tap the pencil icon on any counter to open the edit modal!
+Simply swipe right or tap the pencil icon on any counter to open the edit modal!

 ## 🌓 Theme Switching